I enjoy auto racing - NASCAR (National Association of Stock Car Auto Racing)

 person.
 It's sheer size cannot be displayed on TV nor can a sense of it's

-a legend, not the drivers making the race important.
-No one would have
+history.
+The Indianapolis 500 makes a driver a legend, not the drivers making the race important.

-heard of Johnny Rutherford had he never become a 3-time Indy 500 Champion.
+No one would have heard of Johnny Rutherford had he never become a 3-time Indy 500 Champion.

 The same holds true for Gordon Johncock and Tom Sneva, and even A.J.
 Foyt,